christofferaakre/find-that-file/readme.md

 When your character collides with a file, that file is opened in your default program.

+You move the character by using the WASD keys.

 The project is built using `pygame` since python has excellent libraries such as `pathlib` for dealing with paths